NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Genes_and_Mutations.md

 * __Consequences:__ The effects the mutation has on the gene coding for a protein (i.e. synonymous, missense, non-coding transcript)
 * __# Affected Cases in Gene:__ The number of affected cases, expressed as number across all mutations within the Gene
 * __# Affected Cases Across GDC:__ The number of affected cases, expressed as number across all projects.
 Choosing the arrow next to the percentage will expand the selection with a breakdown of each affected project
-* __Impact (VEP):__ A subjective classification of the severity of the variant consequence.
+* __Impact:__ A subjective classification of the severity of the variant consequence.
 This information comes from the [Ensembl VEP](http://www.ensembl.org/info/genome/variation/predicted_data.html).
-The categories are:
-  - __HIGH (H)__: The variant is assumed to have high (disruptive) impact in the protein, probably causing protein truncation, loss of function or triggering nonsense mediated decay
-  - __MODERATE (M)__: A non-disruptive variant that might change protein effectiveness
-  - __LOW (L)__: Assumed to be mostly harmless or unlikely to change protein behavior
-  - __MODIFIER (MO)__: Usually non-coding variants or variants affecting non-coding genes, where predictions are difficult or there is no evidence of impact

 *Note: The Mutation UUID can be displayed in this table by selecting it from the drop-down represented by three parallel lines*